Despite dire health warnings, one out of five Americans still smokes. If you’re one of them, here are some new reasons to crush that butt.

 That’s just one of the not-so-obvious reasons to put that butt out.

-Five More Reasons
+Five More Reasons to Quit Smoking

 - See the difference.
 If you smoke, your risk of age-related macular degeneration, a leading cause of blindness, doubles.
 Smokers also have double the risk of developing cataracts.